Sickjuicy/Infrastructure/README.md

 ## License

-This repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This repository is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+This software is provided "AS IS", without warranties or conditions of any kind, either express or implied.
 See the `LICENSE` file for details.